Jaskaran607/php_database/README.md

 This project demonstrates how to use PHP file handling functions — `fopen()`, `fread()`, `fwrite()`, and `fclose()` — using **all major file modes** (`r`, `w`, `a`, `x`, and their + variants) in a single PHP file.

+# 📦 PHP MySQL CRUD Application

+This project demonstrates a simple **CRUD (Create, Read, Update, Delete)** system using **PHP and MySQL**.
+It includes a responsive interface to manage records from a database using HTML, Bootstrap (optional), and plain PHP.

+---

+## CRUD operation app
+## 🚀 Features

+- ➕ Add New Records
+- 📄 View All Records
+- ✏️ Edit Existing Records
+- ❌ Delete Records with Confirmation
+- 💬 Success/Error Alerts

+---

+## 💡 Technologies Used

+- 🐘 PHP (Core PHP, no framework)
+- 🛢 MySQL (MariaDB)
+- 🖥 HTML5 / CSS3
+- ✅ Bootstrap 4/5 (optional for styling)
+- 🧠 SQL (Structured Query Language)

+---

 ## file hanlder php
 ## 📌 Features